-Diffusing is such a great way to get started with essential oils.
-It’s easy to do and not as overwhelming as the other options if you’re new to using essential oils.
+Diffusing is the perfect way to use essential oils if you are a beginner!
+It’s easy to do and not as overwhelming as the other options if you’re new to essential oils.

 Keep reading to learn how to make an essential oil reed diffuser.

 A reed diffuser is a liquid form of air freshener that dispurses scents into a room using long reeds (or sticks) that are inserted into a glass bottle.

 Much like a simplified wick system, a reed diffuser works to easily disperse scent into a room.
 There is no heat or flame needed as the fragrance is absorbed into the sticks and released over time into the air.

 A reed diffuser is also a much cheaper alternative to a traditional essential oil diffuser as they are easy to DIY.

 A reed diffuser absorbs the scent from inside the bottle thanks to reed sticks with hollow centers.
 The carrier oils and essential oils are slowly absorbed into the sticks and then release the fragrance into the air.

 A bottle with a smaller neck will allow for the liquid fragrance in the reeds to absorb slower, helping the scent to last longer

 The reed sticks are often made out of two types of material:

 Rattan reeds are a popular choice for reed diffusers, specifically, because of the hollow channels that run up and down the body of the stick.